-8. Please describe the process for monitoring the service provider in the Local Area WDB.
+8. Please describe the process for monitoring the service provider(s) in the Local Area WDB.
 Include details such as how it is conducted, who is involved, and how often.

-Staff periodically reviews service providers through out the program year to identify issues that would have an negative impact on local performance.
-Providers are provided on-site monitoring, at least once a year, to further address all issues and concerns found during remote monitoring and that discovered while on-site.
-Entrance interviews are held with all NextGen staff and formal introductions are made and purpose for visit is shared.
-An exit interview is also held, with same staff to discuss findings, provide technical assiatnces, and advise next steps and corrective actions if needed.
-Monitoring tool is completed and shared with various governing bodies.
+Staff periodically reviews Service Providers throughout the program year to identify issues that would have an negative impact on local performance.
+Staff provides on-site monitoring, at least once a year, to further address all issues and concerns found during remote monitoring and that discovered while on-site.
+Entrance interviews are held with all staff and formal introductions are made in addition to the shared purpose for the visit.
+An exit interview is also held, with the same staff to discuss findings, provide technical assistances, and advise next steps and corrective actions if needed.
+The Monitoring Tool is completed and shared with various governing bodies for informational purposes.